alphaXiv/paper-implementations/tiny_recursive_models/README.md

 ## Quickstart

-We used Lambda Labs H100 GPUs instance with CUDA version 12.8.
+We used Lambda Labs Image 22.4 with 4xH100 80GB SXM GPUs instance with CUDA version 12.8.
 More info in [REPORT.md](docs/REPORT.md)

 ### One-Line Setup with speedrun.sh